arzwa/MultilocusIsland/docs/draft-hapdip2.md

 is not at all impeded when deleterious alleles are rare (the gff being near one).
-When $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the deleterious allele increases in frequency on the island (and hence as differentiation between mainland and island *decreases*), decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached (@fig:detdom, @fig:gff).
+When $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the locally deleterious allele increases in frequency on the island (and hence as differentiation between mainland and island *decreases*), decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached (@fig:detdom, @fig:gff).
 This is essentially because in the latter case, irrespective of how many